jbtrystram/coreos-nvidia/README.md

-# Fedora CoreOS with NVIDIA drivers and tools
+# Fedora bootc with NVIDIA drivers and tools

 **STATUS:** **Work In Progress** — This image is in active development and is not yet ready for production use.

-We are deriving Fedora CoreOS (FCOS) images to integrate NVIDIA components (kernel modules, drivers, etc).
+We are deriving Fedora bootc images to integrate NVIDIA components (kernel modules, drivers, etc).
-This specialized image is hosted on Quay.io at [quay.io/coreos-devel/fedora-coreos-nvidia](https://quay.io/repository/coreos-devel/fedora-coreos-nvidia?tab=tags).
+This specialized image is hosted on Quay.io at [quay.io/coreos-devel/fedora-bootc-nvidia](https://quay.io/repository/coreos-devel/fedora-bootc-nvidia?tab=tags).

 The build process utilizes official NVIDIA DKMS packages from [NVIDIA repo](https://developer.download.nvidia.com/compute/cuda/repos/) to compile the open kernel modules, a method usually reserved for the client system.